TheProjectsGuy/TheProjectsGuy.github.io/_pages/about.md

 I like to develop software (and document it well enough) - you can check out my [GitHub](https://github.com/TheProjectsGuy).
 I have an extreme fascination with computers (I've personally built four systems), and I never miss an opportunity to learn more about them.
 My interests and experience include various aspects of computer science.

 My hobbies include finance, reading, listening to music, and watching Marvel movies.
-I am also interested in Indian history, cuisines, and culture.
+I am also interested in Indian culture, history, and cuisines.

-> If you have benefited from (or like) my work, or simply want to be generous, please consider to financially assist me through UPI (India) `theprojectsguy@ybl`, [buy me a coffee](https://liberapay.com/avneesh_m/donate), [sponsor me on GitHub](https://github.com/sponsors/TheProjectsGuy), or [liberapay](https://liberapay.com/avneesh_m/donate).
+> If you have benefited from (or like) my work, or simply want to be generous, please consider to assist me financially through UPI (India) `theprojectsguy@ybl`, [buy me a coffee](https://liberapay.com/avneesh_m/donate), [sponsor me on GitHub](https://github.com/sponsors/TheProjectsGuy), or [liberapay](https://liberapay.com/avneesh_m/donate).
 I'll be very grateful for your help.